ppml-eurips-2025/ppml-eurips-2025.github.io/index.md

 ### Topics of Interest
 - Efficient methods for privacy-preserving machine learning
 - Trust models for privacy, including federated learning and data minimization
-- Privacy at inference and privacy for large language models (fine-tuning, test-time training) and agent interaction
+- Privacy at inference and privacy for agents interaction and for large language models (fine-tuning, test-time training)
 - Privacy-preserving data generation
-- Differential privacy theory and practice
+- Differential privacy theory
 - Threat models and privacy attacks
 - Auditing methods and interpretation of privacy guarantees
-- Machine unlearning, certifiable machine unlearning, and algorithms
+- Machine unlearning, certifiable machine unlearning, and new unlearning algorithms
 - Relationship between privacy and other issues related to Trustworthy Machine Learning

 ### Submission Guidelines